John Ruskin: The Stones of Venice

 In November 1849, John and Effie Ruskin visited Venice, staying at the Hotel Danieli.
 Their different personalities are revealed by their contrasting priorities.
 For Effie, Venice provided an opportunity to socialise, while Ruskin was engaged in solitary studies.
 In particular, he made a point of drawing the Ca' d'Oro and the Doge's Palace, or Palazzo Ducale, because he feared that they would be destroyed by the occupying Austrian troops.
 One of these troops, Lieutenant Charles Paulizza, became friendly with Effie, apparently with Ruskin's consent.
 Her brother, among others, later claimed that Ruskin was deliberately encouraging the friendship to compromise her, as an excuse to separate.

 Meanwhile, Ruskin was making the extensive sketches and notes that he used for his three-volume work The Stones of Venice (1851–53).
-Developing from a technical history of Venetian architecture from the Romanesque to the Renaissance, into a broad cultural history, Stones represented Ruskin's opinion of contemporary England.
+Developing from a technical history of Venetian architecture from the Byzantine to the Renaissance, into a broad cultural history, Stones represented Ruskin's opinion of contemporary England.
 It served as a warning about the moral and spiritual health of society.
 Ruskin argued that Venice had degenerated slowly.
 Its cultural achievements had been compromised, and its society corrupted, by the decline of true Christian faith.
 Instead of revering the divine, Renaissance artists honoured themselves, arrogantly celebrating human sensuousness.

 The chapter, "The Nature of Gothic" appeared in the second volume of Stones.
 Praising Gothic ornament, Ruskin argued that it was an expression of the artisan's joy in free, creative work.
 The worker must be allowed to think and to express his own personality and ideas, ideally using his own hands, rather than machinery.

 This was both an aesthetic attack on, and a social critique of, the division of labour in particular, and industrial capitalism in general.
 This chapter had a profound effect, and was reprinted both by the Christian socialist founders of the Working Men's College and later by the Arts and Crafts pioneer and socialist William Morris.